 - Pump your septic tank at a specified interval, generally once every three years.

 - Contact the Cecil County Health Department if you suspect a problem.
-For a list signs of malfunctioning septic system signs, CLICK HERE.
+Signs of malfunctioning septic system.

 - Do not allow building construction or vehicular traffic over your drain-field